Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     <img src="./media/Lab1%20-%20First%20Solution/../Lab1%20-%20First%20Solution/downloadedZip.png" alt="Downloaded zip" height="80">

-1. Next, navigate to the inside of the expanded folder, perform a right-click and select `Open in Windows Terminal` to open a new PowerShell session with the path set to the current folder
+1. Next, navigate to the inside of the extracted folder, perform a right-click and select `Open in Windows Terminal` to open a new PowerShell session with the path set to the current folder

     <img src="./media/PreReqGitHub/localTerminalOpen.png" alt="Open local terminal" height="230">